Who you are may be very different from who you think you are

 Looks fade, so you better have something else going for you.

-As I've said elsewhere on this site, we should all try to look the best we can, but realize that even though people do judge you by your appearance, you can't get by on looks alone.
+As I've said elsewhere on this site, we should all try to look the best we can, but realize that even though people do judge you by your appearance, you can't get by on appearance alone.
 Nobody likes a nasty person, no matter how stunning they look.

 Your possessions are not who you are